dariopellegrini/StorageDone-Android/README.md

 ```

 ### Operators
-Database objects can use different custom operators, which wrap try-catch logic and give a more compact way to access database
+Database objects can use different functions, which wrap try-catch logic and give a more compact way to access database
 ```kotlin
 // Insert or update
 database += teachers